All Episodes

 It's not apparently worthy of being reported here, so I don't know how much credence you want to give to that.

-Apparently they intercept that program and it goes straight to the NSA.
+Apparently, they intercept that program and it goes straight to the NSA.

-So this is the de this is the next day.
+So this is the next day.

-You you may think it was just FedEx and UPS delivering your computer a day late, but there could be a whole bunch of other stuff going on.
+You may think it was just FedEx and UPS delivering your computer a day late, but there could be a whole bunch of other stuff going on.

 This is the world we live in, folks.

-Mark cited for us, we'll take more calls straight ahead.
+We'll take more of your calls straight ahead.

 Friday made the point.

-I'm I'm going there to appear live on stage in these various towns.
+I'm going there to appear live on stage in these various towns.

-Uh what did I say?
+What did I say?

-Jacksonville, St. Petersburg, Fort Pierce, Fort Myers, and Miami, where I believe Mr. Snerdley will be uh coming along to see us.
+I believe Mr. Snerdley will be coming along to see us.

 S-T-E-Y-N-A-M-I-T-E dot com.

-So I'll be live on stage in in Florida, and believe me, the way this New Hampshire winter is going with all the global warming, I'll be glad to uh get down there for a week of glorious florisha Florida sunshine starting in Jacksonville and hope to see you down there too.
+And believe me, the way this New Hampshire winter is going with all the global warming, I'll be glad to get down there for a week of glorious Florida sunshine starting in Jacksonville.

 Let's go to Annie in Addison, Illinois.